GochenRyan/Noelle/README.md

 # Noelle
-A mini game engine built in cpp.
+A mini game engine built in cpp (WIP).

 # Target
 An engine designed for multi-person collaboration, easy to use for programmer, designer and artist.
 Of course, the current task is to make it run first...